Slow Parkinson degeneration using Dserine

 - Bodø Hospital (Nordland Hospital), Bodø, Nordland, Norway

-- Oslo University Hospital, Oslo, Oslo County, Norway
+- Oslo University Hospital, Oslo, Oslo, Norway

 - Haugesund Hospital, Haugesund, Rogaland, Norway